fraziermatthew/Java/SLPInterpreter/README.md

 # Straight Line Program Interpreter

-The project follows the Ch 1 introductory programming exercise in Appel's compiler textbook.

 Creating the project:
-1. Download and unzip the project starter files.
+1. Download and unzip the project files.
 2. Open NetBeans
 3. Create a new NetBeans project.
 (File -> New Project)
 4. Choose "Java Project With Existing Resources".
 5. Give the project a "Project Name".
 Set the "Project Folder" to the location of the unzip'ed starter files.
 6. Set the "Existing Sources: Source Package Folders" to be the slpinterpreter folder that exists here: src/main/java/slpinterpreter
 7. Set the "Existing Sources: Test Package Folders" to be the slpinterpreter folder that exists here: src/test/java/slpinterpreter
-(Warning: in my NetBeans, I receive a "Resolve Project Problems Warning" at this point.)

 Configuring JUnit Testing Framework:
 1. Run -> "Set Project Configuration" -> Customize Libraries -> "Compile Tests"